 Save the Tasmanian Devil Program Appeal - the Pennicott Foundation has contributed directly to the important efforts to vaccinate devils against the deadly facial tumour disease.

 Raptor & Wildlife Refuge of Tasmania - Pennicott Wilderness Journeys has been a long-standing financial supporter of Craig Webb and his team of volunteers at the Raptor & Wildlife Refuge.
-In March 2015 a rehabilitated sea eagle was released from the roof of a Pennicott Wilderness Journeys boat.
+On a number of occasions our vessels have been used to release rehabilitated sea eagles and other birdlife.

 Pennicott Wilderness Journeys and the Pennicott Foundation also support a number of coastal cleanups.

-South West Marine Debris Cleanup - we are a major sponsor of the annual South West Marine Debris clean up.
-In 2016 a team of 20 volunteers collected 80,694 items weighing over 2 tonnes from remote Tasmanian beaches.
-Students from primary schools across Australia followed the journey online through the Bookend Trust's Expedition Class program, with a daily blog being posted from one of the volunteers.
+South West Marine Debris Cleanup - we are a major sponsor of the annual Coastal Cleanup along the remote beaches of Tasmania's southern coast.
+The cleanup team has now collected over 895,684 pieces of rubbish and debris from these waters.
+Individuals and students from primary schools across Australia followed the journey online through their blog posts taken by the volunteers.
 This is just one of the many real world conservation/education partnerships supported by the Pennicott Foundation.
-Check out their blog or follow the journey on Expedition Class.
+Check out their blog.